netuno-org/doc/docs/installation.md

 ### Open the Application in the Browser

-After started the server the browser will be launched and will open automatically with the address of the local _Netuno_ server.
+After starting the server the browser will be launched and open automatically with the address of the local _Netuno_ server.

-If your browser is not running automatically then open the below address into your browser:
+If your browser is not opened automatically then open the below address in your browser:

+* <a href="http://demo.local.netu.no:9000" target="_blank">http://demo.local.netu.no:9000</a>

+or:

 * <a href="http://localhost:9000" target="_blank">http://localhost:9000</a>